guardian/recommendations/accessible-pairing-sessions.md

 * When material is provided, the teacher should emphasise that reading the materials is optional and that there's no expectation to read the materials in advance.
 They can highlight the benefits of preparing before the pairing session, but should also be mindful that the individual may require flexibility due to responsibilities like caregiving or energy management.

 ## The pairing session itself
-* Communication - The teacher can ensure that they are communicating information at an appropriate technical level, speed and style.
+* **Communication** - The teacher can ensure that they are communicating information at an appropriate technical level, speed and style.
 Where possible, language should be direct and uncomplicated.
-* Active learning - The teacher can ensure the student is engaged by asking them questions.
+* **Active learning** - The teacher can ensure the student is engaged by asking them questions.
-* Check-ins - The teacher can regularly check in to ensure that the student has the opportunity to ask questions.
+* **Check-ins** - The teacher can regularly check in to ensure that the student has the opportunity to ask questions.
-* Breaks - The teacher and student can aim to have a break in the middle of the session by default and ask one another if they need additional breaks.
+* **Breaks** - The teacher and student can aim to have a break in the middle of the session by default and ask one another if they need additional breaks.
 They should both feel free to take impromptu breaks as needed.

 Sometimes it might not be practical to ask questions:
-* The questions would derail the session.
+* **Derailing** - The questions would derail the session.
-* There are multiple participants in the session.
+* **Too many people** - There are multiple participants in the session.
-* The pairing sessions involves a task that needs to be completed in a short time-frame.
+* **Deadlines** - The pairing sessions involves a task that needs to be completed in a short time-frame.
 * N.B.
 This is why considering the structure of the pairing sessions beforehand is so important.

 If this is the case, then:
-* The teacher should try to schedule a 1:1, where the student has the opportunity to ask questions.
+* **1:1s** - The teacher should try to schedule a 1:1, where the student has the opportunity to ask questions.
-* If the teacher does not have time or is taking leave, they should delegate this task to someone else e.g. a developer they know is familiar with the task, the student’s mentor (if they don’t have one, they should be signed up to a mentorship or mini-mentorship scheme) or ask for someone of the student’s choice.
+* **Delegation** - If the teacher does not have time or is taking leave, they should delegate this task to someone else e.g. a developer they know is familiar with the task, the student’s mentor (if they don’t have one, they should be signed up to a mentorship or mini-mentorship scheme) or ask for someone of the student’s choice.
 * **N.B.** This should also be arranged in cases when questioning was planned, but disrupted in some way.

 ## Summary/Further Resources